Prequalification schemes help agencies find suppliers prequalified to work with government.

-Suppliers should complete the online form/questionnaire, upload any required certification, select the capabilities for which they can provide services, and pre-agree the standard terms and conditions.
-Please refer to the details covering each individual scheme for more information about the specific application process and supplier intake.
+Suppliers complete the online application form, upload required certifications, select the capabilities for which they can provide services and pre-agree the standard terms and conditions.

-The application will then go through an approval process and suppliers are notified of the outcome.
+Their application goes through an approval process.
+Suppliers are notified of the outcome via email.

 Once accepted onto a scheme, suppliers will then only need to agree on a formal scope of works and price with an agency.